-7.1 Student Teacher Centre
+7.1 Student Teacher Centre (STC)

-This University has developed befitting and communal facilities for students and staff like, Student Teacher Centre.
-Student Teacher Centre has Been constructed over an area of 20000 sft. as per Vision & perspective Plan of the University.
-The Centre consists of the following facilities for the students and staff.
+This University has established Student Teacher Centre to provide communal facilities to students and staff.
+STC has been constructed over an area of 20,000 sft. as per Vision & Perspective Plan of the University.
+The Centre hosts the following: